IP Box

 The Cyprus IP Box (Intellectual Property regime) allows companies that develop and exploit qualifying intangible assets to deduct 80% of the qualifying IP income from their taxable base.
 At the 2026 CIT rate of 15%, this produces an effective rate of 3% (20% × 15% = 3%) on qualifying income.
+Try the IP Box calculator to see the saving for your specific income level.

 The regime was introduced in 2016 in compliance with the OECD's modified nexus approach (Action 5 of the BEPS project) and has been approved by the EU as compliant with the EU Code of Conduct on Business Taxation.
 It is available to all Cyprus tax-resident companies and Cyprus permanent establishments of foreign companies.
+Royalty flows between related parties must also satisfy the EU Interest & Royalties Directive where applicable.

 Effective Rate Calculation